olavvatne/Foodie/README.md

 Bootstrap is a free collection of tools for creating websites and web applications.
 It contains CSS for typography, forms, buttons, navigation and other interface components, as well as optional JavaScript extensions.
 It also includes a grid-system for structuring content.
 We have used it for styling mostly.

+Why we used it: The styling defaults (font-styles, etc, etc) that you get with Bootstrap are better than the regular defaults, but most of the Bootstrap defaults have been overwritten by us.
+Bootstrap will also help you with a grid-system for helping you structure your pages, but we've not used this.
+They also provide with some HTML-structures that are common for web-pages, and we've made use of one of these for displaying notifications.

 Learn more here: http://getbootstrap.com/